Programs related to the Fictionmags Data Format

 These programs are used regularly by Phil S-P when maintaining the indexes, but have not historically been used by anybody else and hence may have environment-dependent constraints

-These are other programs which, at one time or another, have proved useful but which are probably now obsolete:
+There are also a number of other programs which, at one time or another, have proved useful but which are probably now obsolete:

 Useful Shareware